-It is because they are tense and strained and what we want to do is bring relaxation to our overstressed visual systems.
+It is because they are tense and strained and what we want to do is bring relaxation to your overstressed visual system.

-However, we also want to develop the habits of normal eyesight so that our vision stays relaxed as we go about our day using our eyes.
+However, you also want to develop the habits of normal eyesight so that your vision stays relaxed as you go about your day using your eyes.

 One workable definition of exercise is: to train by use; practice; to undergo training.

-We want to practice proper use of our eyes all day long so that relaxation is maintained regardless of what we are doing.
+You want to practice proper use of your eyes all day long so that relaxation is maintained regardless of what you are doing.

-So if we think of eye exercises as a way of cultivating the skills of good eyesight then the definition fits.
+So if you think of eye exercises as a way of cultivating the skills of good eyesight... then the definition fits.

-In this vain I want to share some activities, or exercises, that we can use to cultivate the habits of good vision so that we can use relaxed eyesight all day long.
+In this vain, here are activities, or exercises, you can use to cultivate the habits of good vision so that you can use relaxed eyesight all day long.

-These exercises,when used properly, will help us cultivate the skills necessary to maintain clear and easy vision.
+These exercises, when used properly, will help you cultivate the skills necessary to maintain clear and easy vision.